Course overview

 Portfolio requirements

-For this course we will need to see your portfolio for review.
-We’ll invite you to attend an Applicant Day so you can have your portfolio review in person, meet the course team and learn more about your course.
+For this course we will need to see an audition for review.
+You'll be invited to submit your audition online via your Applicant Portal.
 Further information will be provided once you have applied.

 English language requirements

 To study at UCA, you'll need to have a certain level of English language skill.
-And so, to make sure you meet the requirements of your course, we ask for evidence of your English language ability, please chcek the level of English language required:
+And so, to make sure you meet the requirements of your course, we ask for evidence of your English language ability, please check the level of English language required:

 Don't meet the international entry requirements or English language requirements?